 This exercise is great for those who carry some extra weight, have joint-related pain or are elderly and slightly more frail.
-It provides good resistance and, if done at a constant pace, will provide good cardiovascular exercise.
+It provides good resistance and, if done at a constant pace, will provide good cardiovascular exercise – an important step in preventing cardiovascular disease.
 There is also a variety of strokes to choose from to suit your body’s capabilities.
 There are many community and heated pools around that are free or reasonably priced.

 This is another one that the whole family can do, or you can even join a cycling club.
 Having a social element linked to your exercise can make it easier to commit and more enjoyable.

 An excellent exercise for older adults, tai chi is great for joint mobility, core activation and balance, all of which are important for health and safety as one gets older.
 It is also a very meditative form of exercise for anyone wanting to experience their body and escape from their head.
 However, if you’re looking for a significant cardiovascular workout, this may not be the choice for you.